10 Policy Gradient (Actor Critic)

 • Variance is high

-The rest of this module focuses on more efficient techniques that use same idea
+The rest of this module focuses on more efficient techniques that combine value and policy methods to get the benefits of both

 Reducing Variance Using a Critic

-• We use a critic to estimate action-value function using a value approximator
+• To reduce variance and smooth learning compared to MC methods, we introduce a critic to estimate action-value function using a value approximator

 \[ Q_\mathbf{w}(s,a) \approx Q^{\pi_\theta}(s,a) \]